neo4j-drivers/testkit/boltstub_rs/README.md

 ### JOLT vector
 *NOTE*:
 Standard JOLT does not support vectors.
+Requires JOLT version 3+.

 **Simple**: **not supported**